w9labs/.github/profile/README.md

 ---
 ## Sponsorship

 W9 Tools is community-funded.
-Two core partners currently cover operational costs:
+These companies are currently sponsoring W9 Labs:

 | Sponsor | Contribution |
 |---------|-------------|